US inflation eases grip on economy, falling for a 6th month

 Also contributing to the slowdown are used car prices, which fell for a sixth straight month in December.
 New car prices declined, too.
 The cost of airline tickets also dropped.

-Still, for most Americans, the Fed’s rate hikes have made auto loans much more expensive, thereby negating most of the benefit to consumers from the drop in used-car prices.
+Still, for most Americans, the Fed's rate hikes have made auto loans much more expensive.

-Jeff Schrier, president of Schrier Automotive, based in Omaha, Nebraska, said higher loan rates have particularly cut into sales of luxury cars.

-“The goods news is prices are down, the bad news is that rates are up, and that is driving people away,” Schrier said.
-He estimated that auto loan rates have risen by 4-5 percentage points in the past year.

 Housing costs are still surging, with apartment rental costs jumping 0.8% from November to December and 8.3% compared with a year earlier.
 The year-over-year increase was the fastest in four decades.